NiccoDorn/jsonTreeVisualization/webserver/security_convo_localhost_https.md

         - 🎭 "The Trusted Liar"	Has always had a hidden agenda, but built trust through charm or competence.

 - Your scenario covers at least three of these.
 And all of them tend to:
-    - Avoid malware
+    - ÖAvoid malware
-    - Focus on leverage
+    - ÖFocus on leverage
-    - Use their existing access and reputation to hide in plain sight
+    - ÖUse their existing access and reputation to hide in plain sight

 - 💡 So what can you do?